This essay is written in response to my first attempt at defining Feminist Scrapbooking about a year ago.

 What is Feminist Scrapbooking?
 That’s a still a great question — and I absolutely certain that there isn’t one answer.
 Feminist scrapbooking, just like real-world feminism, is a little bit different for each one of us.
 We come from different places, we occupy different spaces, and as such, our scrapbooking reflects the world in which we, as individuals, exist.

-But for me, right now in 2016, feminist scrapbooking is about scrapbooking my stories and my adventures through the lens of me.
+But for me, feminist scrapbooking is about scrapbooking my stories and my adventures through the lens of me.
 It’s about being present in my memory-keeping.
 It’s about scrapbooking my life as a woman, in my home, with my work, documenting the stories of today, the themes of my right now life, and some pop culture and current events to ground my story in a greater worldly context.

-My favorite part of scrapbooking is the storytelling.
+My favorite part of scrapbooking is storytelling.
 I love that I can sit there and create a replica of one my favorite moments; whether they’re everyday stories or bigger adventures.
 I like telling stories and I love being a storyteller.

 It’s important that everyone knows they have the power to be their own storyteller.
 You are allowed to tell your story in any which way you want.
 I believe that you are a storyteller.
 No matter who else is in your story — kids, spouse, family, friends, pets, fictional characters, etc — when you’re telling the stories, you are a big part of the story.
 There is no omniscience narrator of life and scrapbook pages.